National Railway Company of Cuba: Recent developments

 Starting in 2000, the Cuban railway network was improved by more second-hand equipment.
 Used vehicles came from Canada, China, Mexico, and Europe.

-In 2002 used light rail-cars (BR771) were acquired from Germany.
+In 2002 used light rail-cars (BR771) were acquired from Deutsche Bahn in Germany.

 In 2006 China became Cuba's major supplier of railway equipment.
 China Northern's February 7 Locomotive Works in Beijing began delivering 12 DF7G-C diesel locomotives.
 Follow-up orders for 40 and 60 more meant 112 locomotives were delivered between 2006 and 2010.
 China Railway also sold some of its retired cars.

 On September 25, 2007, investors from the Venezuelan Bank for Socio-Economic Development (BANDES) reached an agreement with transportation officials in Cuba to invest US$100 million for infrastructure improvements and repairs to Cuba's rail network.
 The work was expected to help increase the average speed of trains on Cuba's railways from 40 to 100 km/h.
 As part of the agreement, Cuban engineers will also work on similar projects on Venezuela's rail network.

 In October 2007, the Cuban railways ordered 200 passenger and 550 freight cars from Iranian manufacturer Wagon Pars.
 They were never delivered because of UN sanctions against Iran, Cuba purchased coaches from China instead.

 In May 2010 the Cuban government announced wide-ranging plans to repair the railway network, buy new rolling stock, and open four centers to train railway workers.

 Improved Relations between Cuba and the United States has increased interest in Cuban rail travel.
 However, in 2017 a new US administration imposed more sanctions.

 In 2016 Russian manufacturer Sinara Transport Machines signed a contract for 60 TGM8 km (ТГМ8КМ) and fifteen TGM4 km (ТГМ4КМ) diesel locomotives to be delivered in small lots by the end of 2021.
 The TGM8 km has been designed especially to work in the humid tropical climate conditions of Cuba.
 New spare parts for older Russian locomotives will be part of the order.
 Sinara will also begin rebuilding older locomotives.